This information only applies if you want to apply for September 2022 for your child to start primary or infant school (Reception year).

 You will be notified of the outcome of your application by email or letter, depending on how you applied.
 No information will be provided over the phone.

-Applications received after Friday 14 February 2020 are late and outside the normal admissions round.
-They will not be processed until after 22 May 2020.
-You will be sent a letter after this date.
+Applications received on or after 12 February 2022 are late and outside the normal admissions round.
+They will not be processed until after 16 May 2022.
+You will be contacted after this date.